HOSPITALITY MANAGEMENT (HM)

-Penn State's Hotel, Restaurant and Institutional Management (HRIM) program ranks among the top five in the nation.
-The third oldest HRIM program, it combines the traditional foundations of a liberal arts education, the functional applications of a business curriculum and practical experience critical to the development of a hospitality professional.
+Penn State's Hospitality Management (HM) program ranks among the top five in the nation.
+The third oldest HM program, it combines the traditional foundations of a liberal arts education, the functional applications of a business curriculum and practical experience critical to the development of a hospitality professional.
 We help prepare managers with conceptual, managerial, problem-solving and technical skills to meet the challenges of future upper-level management positions and immediate supervisory positions.

 Our program combines the advantages of a quality education at a big university with the personal attention of faculty and staff.
 Students work closely with faculty and staff in classrooms, labs and during advising.
 There are many opportunities for faculty/student interaction ranging from membership in social and professional organizations to field trips and conferences.

 Career opportunities for graduates continue to expand.
 Over 90 percent of our students find placement in professional positions upon completion of their degrees.
 Scores of companies interview graduating seniors and internship candidates on campus, including such companies as Marriott Corporation, Hyatt Hotels, Houston's Restaurants, Hampton Inn, Disney World, Red Lobster, Olive Garden, and many hotel and restaurant operating companies.